 Part C: Degree Heating Weeks

 Heat stress on corals will accumulate if the SST stays above the bleaching threshold for an extended period of time.
 So, in addition to measuring how far above the bleaching threshold the SST is, scientists also measure how long the SST stays above the threshold.
 These measurements are know as degree heating weeks (DHWs).
 DHWs tell us how much thermal stress has built up in a given area over the last 12 weeks.

-- Find the cell in the table with the most current data.
-Click on the Global link for that date to open up a global map of current DHW data.
+- Data are updated daily.
+Click on the Global link in the row of Regional Images to see a larger global map of current DHW data.

 - Examine the map to familiarize yourself with how the data are reported.

 Checking InAnswer the following question about the DHW map.

 - Using the dotted line grid as a way of dividing the map into smaller regions, how many regions were experiencing thermal stress?

 Stop and Think3: Did you identify any areas where you would expect to see significant or widespread bleaching?
 Explain.

 - Use your browser's back button to return to the main DHW map page.
 Click on the lower Animations (90d) link 45ns for a view of DHW progression over the last 3 months.

 - Watch the animation at least once all the way through, noting which months appear to have more or less accumulated thermal stress than is seen in the most current data.